Wheatmore High School

-Wheatmore High School is a high school in Trinity, North Carolina.
+Wheatmore High School is a public high school in Trinity, North Carolina.
 Wheatmore was originally built to help with an overflow of students from Trinity High School.
 Wheatmore High opened for the 2009–2010 school year.

+History

+Wheatmore opened in the 2009–2010 school year, to help with the overflow of students from nearby Trinity High School.
+At the beginning of the school year in 2009–2010, the Wheatmore school building was not yet ready, so students had to briefly go to school at Trinity, operating as a school within a school.

+Athletics

+The school is part of the 2A Piedmont Athletic Conference.